 Who is eligible to participate?

-Unless otherwise noted, SAG-AFTRA members eighteen years of age or over, in good standing and who have completed a CAP Orientation Packet are eligible to participate.
+Unless otherwise noted, SAG-AFTRA members eighteen years of age or over, in good standing and who have completed a CAP Orientation are eligible to participate.

 Are there limits to participation?